Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

-For each request we like to find two donors: a primary and a back-up.
-Just in case one donor can't donate for what ever reason.
-The primary and back-up donors will selected based on who responds first to the request.
+For each request we like to find two donors: a primary and a secondary - just in case one donor can't donate for any reason.

-If you are available and interested, let the Anthony Nolan Coordinators know either by replying to the email or calling them on the number provided.
-They will tell you if you are the primary donor or the back-up donor, and walk you through the next steps in the donation process.
+If you are available and interested, let the Anthony Nolan Coordinators know by completing the survey linked in the invitation email.
+They will tell you if you are the primary donor or the secondary donor, and walk you through the next steps in the donation process.

 Going on to donate